Dr. Laura E. Schumann is the Music Director and

 with internationally acclaimed artists Angela Cheng, Benny Kim,

-Hakan Rosengren, Gilbert Mata, Sergiu Schwartz, and the Cavani Quartet
+Joaquin Achucarro, Hakan Rosengren, Gilbert Mata, Sergiu Schwartz,

-among others.
-Ms. Schumann has also been Music Director for the
+also been Music Director for the ECODT Nutcracker Ballet, has guest

-(OH) Symphony, Columbus (OH) Symphony (2008) and has worked with
+(OH) Symphony (2008) and has worked with Columbus, Spokane, and

 Ms. Schumann received her DMA in orchestral conducting